-Perhaps it’s not so hard to believe now that stupid moments can happen even to so-called experienced travellers.
+So now you know, stupid moments happen even to so-called experienced travellers.
+Fatigue, sickness, inexperience, bad luck, and just being human are all contributing factors.
+Don’t sweat it, and pass on learning experiences as they come.
 Here’s a few more lessons we’ve uncovered, sans the elaborate embarrassing stories:

 - Always double-check transit schedules.
 Do not assume that just because train and bus lines exist where you are that you can just “hop on a train” and get out of your current city when you want to.
-You could end up paying a lot more than you need to if you’re on any sort of schedule or have a definite check-out date.
+Holidays, strikes, and irregular schedules are all things that can affect your ability to whimsically pop into a station for a particular route.

 - If something doesn’t feel right, don’t roll with it.
-We’ve turned down kind offers and gestures out of skepticism – and yes, it could have been unwarranted but we’ll never know.
+We’ve turned down kind offers and gestures out of skepticism.
+Yes, it could have been unwarranted but we’ll never know.
 Morocco was our greatest learning point for this, as I talked about here.
 Put simply, you never have to do something you don’t want to.
 Chances are, if you have a bad feeling about it, it’s probably with good reason.
 Just say no.

 Perhaps one of the hardest initial lessons we learnt when pursuing long-term travel is that it’s just not always going to be perfect.
-But those epic fails and mess-ups (usually) do make for a good story or at minimum, a life lesson.
+But those epic fails and mess-ups (usually) do make for a good story or at minimum, a life lesson to share.
 It’s all part of the adventure!

 What’s your worst travel mishap while on the road?